MarcusWolschon/osmeditor4android/BUILDING.md

 functionality, you are on your own if you use any other version than what is configured for gradle.

-## Building with gradle (Eclipse or commandline)
+## Building with gradle (Eclipse or command line)

-This will work with Eclipse Neon with buildship or from the commandline:
+This will work with Eclipse Neon with buildship or from the command line:

 To install the application to your device run the following task on Unix: